25 Mar The Repatriation Tax, Some Guidance at Last…..

 - Payment by check/money order: must be submitted with a 1040-V with memo “2017 965 Tax” written on the check-in addition to your name and SSN.

 - Payment by wire transfer: See here.
 Use tax type code 09650.

 - The repatriation income and other items relevant to the calculation must be presented on the IRC 965 Transition Tax Statement, which needs to be submitted with the tax return.
 This statement does not show how to calculate the income, deduction or the allowable foreign tax credit, therefore tax preparers are responsible for keeping adequate records of their calculations

-- The IRS has provided guidance on what information needs to be presented on an election statement.
+- The IRS has provided guidance on what information needs to be presented in an election statement.
 They have also included sample statements which can be modified and submitted with the tax return.

 - The election most relevant to us is the election to pay the tax due over eight yearly installments.
 Please note that if you make this election but your corporation closes before the eight years are up, the remaining balance is due immediately upon the closing of your company.

-- Elections can be made until due date of return, including extensions (which can be as late as December 17, 2018 for taxpayers overseas).
-However, if you are electing to pay in eight installments, the payment of first installment is due on April 17, 2018.
+- Elections can be made until the due date of return, including extensions (which can be as late as December 17, 2018, for taxpayers overseas).
+However, if you are electing to pay in eight installments, the payment of the first installment is due on April 17, 2018.
 For U.S. citizens outside the United States, the deadline has been extended to June 15th, 2018.

 Bottom line: The reporting and calculations for this new tax are complex.
 If this may apply to you, we advise speaking to one of our associates to determine your potential exposure.